 Succeed as an ANU Law student

-To acquire an insight into ANU student life, Study International spoke to Master of Laws (LLM) student Karan Dhamija.
+To acquire an insight into ANU student life, Study International spoke to Bachelor of Laws (Honours) student Karan Dhamija.
 By unravelling the highlights of his studies, Karan is helping other international students to work towards a globally-recognised postgraduate legal qualification at ANU.

 As Karan explains, “During my time at ANU, I was able to work as part of the Canada, Australia and New Zealand (CANZ) negotiation and the burden-sharing bloc in my committee of the United Nations General Assembly.
 I was very lucky to be able to negotiate on behalf of those countries, and with other like-minded countries on a lot of topics, ranging from large-scale construction projects and funding for international courts in Cambodia (Extraordinary Chambers in the Criminal Courts of Cambodia).”